March 22, 2017, marked the 100th anniversary of Yogoda Satsanga Society of India.

 YSS began in 1917 as a small ashram and school for boys in the village of Dihika, West Bengal.
 One year later Paramahansaji and his students moved to Ranchi (now the state capital of Jharkhand), where he established the ashram that today functions as the hub of a thriving spiritual society.
-Headed by the monastic order Paramahansaji founded, YSS today has thousands of lay members and hundreds of meditation groups throughout
+Headed by the monastic order Paramahansaji founded, YSS today has thousands of lay members and hundreds of meditation groups throughout India.

-India.
 In 1920 Paramahansaji, at the behest of his line of gurus, brought the science of yoga to the United States, where he founded Self-Realization Fellowship (SRF) for the worldwide dissemination of his teachings.

-Last month on March 7, 2017, the Government of India issued a postage stamp commemorating YSS’s centennial.
+On March 7, 2017, the Government of India issued a postage stamp commemorating YSS’s centennial.
 The Prime Minister of India, Sri Narendra Modi, honored Paramahansaji and his organization by personally conducting the stamp release in New Delhi.

 Benediction From the YSS/SRF Sanghamata

 The Ranchi function was opened March 19 by Swami Vishwananda, a member of the SRF/YSS Board of Directors who had traveled from the International Headquarters in Los Angeles to be present.
-He shared some words from Sri Mrinalini Mata—president and sanghamata (“spiritual mother of the society”) of YSS/SRF—who had telephoned earlier that day to convey her love and blessings on all the participants.
+He shared some words from Sri Mrinalini Mata—fourth president and sanghamata (“spiritual mother of the society”) of YSS/SRF—who had telephoned earlier that day to convey her love and blessings to all the participants.
 Next, her written message to inaugurate YSS’s centenary year was read to the assemblage (see full text below), followed by an inspirational talk from YSS General Secretary Swami Smaranananda.